cmauricioae8/delivery_bridge/README.md

-# Delivery_bridge [ACTUALIZAR]
+# Delivery_bridge

-This is a ROS2 package.
-It is a bridge between the web interface and the ROS2 environment.
+:rocket This is a ROS2 package.
+It is a bridge between the web interface and the ROS 2 environment.

-This package have a node that start a HTTP server that provides a REST API, also start a Socket.IO server to provide a real-time communication between the web interface and the ROS2 environment.
+This package have a node that start a HTTP server that provides a REST API, also start a Socket.IO server to provide a real-time communication between the web interface and the ROS 2 environment.

 Tech Stack: